chuckmasterson/chuckmasterson.github.io/_posts/2020-03-19-i-lost-found.md

 When Pebaam dropped me off after the teaching lodge, on the correct island, I suddenly found that I had no more arts and crafts projects left to keep me busy, nothing left to do but watch the island and mull over things.
-Here, on the last day, I would finally exprience something like a typical fast, one not consumed by anticipating and then attending an important ceremony.
+Here, on the last day, I would finally experience something like a typical fast, one not consumed by anticipating and then attending an important ceremony.
 I spent some of the rest of my fast thinking myself into circles about various questions, and some of it having a series of ambiguous and amorphous moments that could possibly, with some squinting, be construed as spiritual contact.